Important Global Message

 Class I Permit

-A Class I permit is needed to manage impacts from construction on coastal wetlands and tidal waters.
-Through the Class I Permit Application process, proposed projects are reviewed to identify environmental and other impacts.
+A Class I permit is utilized to manage impacts from construction on coastal wetlands and tidal waters.
+Through the Class I Permit Application process, proposed projects are reviewed to identify potential environmental and other impacts.
 Before the permit is issued, Miami-Dade County may require modification of the project to eliminate avoidable impacts and to minimize other impacts.
 Compensation (mitigation) is required for unavoidable impacts as part of the permit.

 - Local Municipality (structural, zoning, building)